ga-wdi-boston/rails-api-bdd/README.md

 ## Lab

 Pair with a partner to create another resource (Comments) together using the testing process demo'ed by the instructor.
+Comments should be a CRUD resource (seven controller actions, five feature scenarios).
+Write your features one at a time, and use failing features to drive unit tests.
+Use failing unit tests to drive code.
+As you pass units, evenutally the feature will pass; this means you can write your next feature.
+Continue until all your features and units are written and passing (approximately 40 tests comments).

 ## Learn and Practice: Heroku